Ask toddle AI

 Actions differ from formulas as they not only have arguments but also โœจeventsโœจ

 Events let you call another workflow once it is triggered in your action.
-Since we load our confetti asynchronously, wouldn't it be nice to emit an event when the confetti bomb is actually popped ๐Ÿ’ฅ
+Since we load our confetti asynchronously, wouldn't it be nice to emit an event when the confetti bomb is popped ๐Ÿ’ฅ

 screenshot of the events section in custom actions